 - Add 1 prune to each jar.

-- Cover both jars with a thin kitchen cloth and leave on the counter for 2-3 days.
-2 days if warm out, 3 days if cold.
-This 2-3 time period allows the grains "to eat" the sugar, so most of the sugar will actually be metabolized.
+- Cover both jars with a thin kitchen cloth and leave on the counter for 2-4 days.
+2 days if warm out, 3-4 days if cold.
+This 2-4 day time period allows the grains “to eat” the sugar, so most of the sugar will actually be metabolized, and not end up in the drink itself.
+You want the water to get the point where it is not sweet anymore, but tastes a little tangy.
+So taste it before moving to the next step.
+If it tastes sweet, it’s not ready.
+When it’s cold this takes longer.

-- After 2-3 days the kefir will have fermented slightly, but there is one more step which gives it flavor and makes it effervescent and bubbly.
+- After 2-3 days the kefir will have fermented slightly, taste tangy or lightly sour, but there is one more step which gives it flavor and makes it effervescent and bubbly.

-- Get your third jar ready and place 1- 1½ cups fresh fruit in it-- like fresh berries, peaches, apricots, pineapple, plums, concord grapes, apples, pears.
-Add ginger, he's or spices if you wish.
-Or sub sugar free juice for fresh fruit ( especially in winter when fruit is limited).
+- Get your third jar ready and place 1- 1 1/2 cups fresh, ripe fruit in it– like fresh berries, peaches, mango, pineapple, plums, concord grapes, apples, pears – I muddle them up a bit to release their juices.
+Add a few thin slices of ginger, or whole spices if you wish.
+Or add 1 cup fruit juice – especially nice in winter when fresh fruit is limited.

-- I will tell you that these metal lids like in this photo, have pros and cons.
-They allow pressure to build u, creating bubbly kefir, but they can explode if the pressure is not released occasionally.
-Plastic lids are "self-burping", which if you are away form home for over 8 hours, I would recommend using.
-The down side is the plastic lids don't let the pressure build quite enough in my opinion so kefir is not quite as bubbly.
+- I will warn you that these metal lids like in the photos above, have pros and cons.
+They allow pressure to build up, creating bubbly effervescent kefir, but they can explode if the pressure is not released occasionally.
+Plastic lids are “self-burping”, which if you are away from home for over 8 hours, I would recommend using.
+The down side is the plastic lids do not let the pressure build quite enough in my opinion so kefir is not quite as bubbly.
 Sometimes I switch between both, depending if I am planning to be gone.

 - To reiterate- During the 2nd phase, the water kefir is creating gas and building pressure, which you want it to do – this makes it nice and bubbly, but with the metal lids, you must let out some of the pressure, “burping it” every 6-8 hours or so, so the lid doesn’t bend or blast open (yes this happened to me).
 With a plastic lid, it stays on fine, it self burps, but it’s less bubbly.